caumente/AUDIT/README.md

 python src/audit/metric_extraction.py
 ```

-A _logs_ folder will be created after running each of the scripts to keep track of the execution.
-All the output files
-will be stored in the folder defined in the corresponding config file (by default in the _outputs_ folder).
+After running either script, a _logs_ folder will be created to keep track of the execution.
+All output files will be stored in the folder defined in the corresponding config file (by default, in the _outputs_ folder).

 ### 4. Run AUDIT app

-AUDIT app is build on top of Streamlit library.
-Use the following command to run the APP and start the data exploration:
+AUDIT app is built on top of the Streamlit library.
+Use the following command to run the app and start exploring your data:

 ```bash
 python src/audit/app/launcher.py